AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/xyndrasis.md

 you make slow and steady progress downwards deeper into the labrinth.
 ```

+# Nightbloom

+* Identify as blight DC 16 (Nature)
+* Ashling lore DC 18 (Society)
+* Dreamweaver property DC 23 (Crafting - Alchemy)

+**Dreamweaver**: Neurotoxin.
+Onset 2 days, DC 14 Will, each stage lasts 1 day
+Stage 1-2 Clumsy 1,
+Stage 3-4 Clumsy 1 Stupified 1
+Stage 5 Death (Brain Dead)

 # Encounters in the tunnels

+## Off the Beaten Path
+Should the party decide to not follow the signs, 1d4:

+### 1. Collapsing Tunnel
+Rocks collapse, splitting the party and dealing 1d6 damage to anyone
+trapped between the rocks.
+Relevant skills (Nature, Survival) DC 12 to spot.

+### 2. Glow Spores
+A colony of nightbloom grows rapidly up a cliff.

+### 3. Dead refugees
+Long dead refugees with valuables: 1d10gp 1d10sp, Aeon Stone, Diary:
+On the way down to Xyndrasis lost sight of the main group and trapped
+in the tunnels, starved to death.

+### 4. Ghost of the refugees
+Can lead PCs to encounter #3 DC 14 Diplomacy.
+Leaves when threatened.

 ## Rescuing Hethor
 The familiar clicking sound of Carrion Beetles are mixed with the battle grunts of